bcnmy/biconomy-client-sdk/packages/account/Readme.md

 Integrating and deploying Smart Accounts, building and sending user operations is a key offering of any toolkit designed for ERC4337.
 This package seamlessly integrates the essential features associated with ERC-4337 and simplifies the development of your Dapp's account and transaction rails with added usability features.

-Account package achieves this by providing a comprehensive set of methods that enable developers to effortlessly create UserOperations.
+The account package achieves this by providing a comprehensive set of methods that enable developers to effortlessly create UserOperations.
 Combined with the sophisticated, developer friendly and scalable infrastructure of Biconomy, it ensures efficient and reliable transmission of these operations across multiple EVM chains.

 ## Smart Account instance configuration